 Mino ware Mino yaki

-At the end of the Taisho Period, mechanization advanced thanks to the start of electricity supply, leading to an expanded scale of production, and there was a shift from climbing kilns to charcoal kilns.
-In the Showa Period, production of high-class items and tiles started, and Mino Ware became the form of pottery boasting the greatest production in Japan, both in terms of prestige and volume.
+During the Showa period (1926-1988), production of fine items and tiles started, and Mino ware became the form of pottery boasting the greatest production in Japan, both in terms of prestige and volume.

 General Production Process